shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

 export function openRestaurantsList() {
   return navigateTo({
-    screen: 'dev-name.restaurants.RestaurantsList'
+    screen: 'developer.restaurants.RestaurantsList'
   })
 }
 ```

 Redux action `navigateTo`, provided by Shoutem, opens new screen in application.
 It accepts [Shoutem route object](/docs/coming-soon) as the only argument.
 Property `screen` holds an absolute reference for the screen that should be opened once shortcut is clicked.
-Since we exported name `RestaurnatList` inside `screens` exported object in `app/index.js`, our screen has `dev-name.restaurants.RestaurantsList` name.
-In this example, you need to replace `dev-name` with your developer name.
+Since we exported name `RestaurnatList` inside `screens` exported object in `app/index.js`, our screen has `developer.restaurants.RestaurantsList` name.
+In this example, you need to replace `developer` with your developer name.

 Upload the extension: